 Check your overall health.

 Some tests are part of a yearly or routine physical so your health care provider can get a clear picture of your health.
 An example of a general test to get a snapshot of your health is a complete blood count (CBC).
-You will learn more about this common test later in this booklet.

 Help diagnose your symptoms